ShrushtiK/datadriftdetection/README.md

 ### Scalability & Fault tolerance
 In this section, we provide answers to the following questions:
 - What will happen if one of the nodes goes down?
+Spark handles horizontal scalability for the worker nodes on each VM.
+If a worker goes down, then Spark is able to repurpose the worker's resources to a newly spawned worker and also initialize the worker with the DAGs of the previous worker, which makes Spark fault-tolerant.
+If a VM goes down in OpenStack, then the state can be recuperated by reapplying the Terraform manifests.
+The still running VMs will not be reconfigured and they will keep their data, but the old VM's data will not be restored outside the Spark Cluster.

 - What is happening on the level of data distribution?
+Data is partitioned into RDDs by Spark and shuffled to different Spark workers.
+The data is distributed and processed in parallel by multiple workers.
+Since data is stored in RDD, which are immutable and in-memory while processed, the distribution of the data is also fault-tolerant.

 - What are the limits of your implementation and how can those be addressed?
 (CPU, RAM, I/O etc.)
+One limit is the hardware, which is restricted to 5 VMs and 8 cores on OpenStack.
+Therefore, even though we allocate those cores (1 core per executor in Spark) to the VMs, Spark will be able to scale up until all the given hardware resources are exhausted, after which the application running on Spark and overly soliciting it will fail alongside the worker VMs.

 ## Results
 e.g. single machine vs multi-machine cluster